This is a continuation of another

 show that about 10% of individuals are set up to be potentially homosexual by

 some gene or combination of genes.
-However, only about 55% of them are triggered
+However, only a little over half of them are triggered

 by an unknown environmental factor during early childhood so that they will